KastnerRG/Read_the_docs/docs/project1.rst

 10) Grading Rubric
 ------------------

 Your grade will be determined by your answers to the questions.
 Your answers should be well written.
 Additional points (up to 20) will be subtracted for poor formatting and/or answers that are hard to understand.
-Examples of issues include any spelling errors, multiple/egregious grammar errors, poor presentation of results, lack of written comparison of the results, etc. A well-written report is concise.
+Examples of issues include any spelling errors, multiple/egregious grammar errors, poor presentation of results, lack of written comparison of the results, etc. A well-written report is informative but not overly verbose.
 You will be deducted points if you do not follow the instructions on directory naming and file structure.

 The report comprises of 80% of your grade.
-Remaining 20% is for the performance of the best version of the fir128.
+Remaining 20% is for the performance of the best version of your fir128 filter.
 If your design achieves a throughput of greater than 0.5MHz but less than 1MHz then you will be awarded 10 points.
 If you achieve 1MHz and higher than you will get complete 20 points.
-Try to make resource usage as minimal as possible.
-Resource usage should be within the resources provided by the board.
-Similarly the timing has to be fulfilled i.e. the clock achieved should be within 10ns.
-If you fail either of the two you will not be awarded any points.
+Try to make resource usage as small as possible.
+The resource usage must be within the resources provided by the Pynq board.
+Similarly the timing has to be fulfilled, i.e. the clock achieved should be within 10ns (100 MHz).

-CSE237C students can do the demo and show the output to the instructor or TA and get bonus points if they want to boost their scores.
-If you have got maximum scores , this bonus will be added on to other projects and labs in order to boost up your grades.

-You are allowed two late days for all of your labs and projects combined.
-Use them wisely.